JohnKendrick/PDielec/docs/_sources/software.rst.txt

    The Fitter Tab

 After a replot the cross-correlation coefficient and the frequency shift needed to maximise that cross-correlation coefficient is shown.
 It is possible to apply a frequency scaling to the calculated spectrum.
-However, this scaling is not reflected in the plot, it only affects the calculation of the cross-correlation coefficient.
+The *Replot with frequency shift* shows the calculated spectrum with the frequencies shifted by the shift calculated to maximise the cross-correlation coefficient.
+Care must be taken in comparing the calculated and experimental spectra as different y-axes are used for each.

 It is also possible to automatically adjust the Lorentzian width factors with the *Perform fitting* button.
 However experience with this option shows that it maybe better to adjust the peak heights manually by altering the sigma values.
 At the moment only 10 iterations are performed for each press of the button.
 If requested the frequency scaling factor can be adjust too.